Sleepaway Camp III: Teenage Wasteland: Plot

-The following morning, Angela travels to the remaining camp, where Barney, Tony, Marcia, Anita and Greg are camping.
+The following morning, Angela travels to the remaining camp, where Barney, Tony DeHerrera, Marcia Holland, Anita Bircham and Greg Nakashima are camping.
 Angela tells Barney she is supposed to switch with Marcia.
 Barney accompanies them and Angela fakes a leg injury.
 As Barney tends to Angela, Marcia discovers Lily's body, after Angela tells her that Lily is just doing nothing outside and for Marcia to see.
 Barney yells for Marcia to run.
-After a tense stand-off Angela shoots Barney dead.
+After a tense stand-off, Angela shoots Barney dead.
 Angela catches up with Marcia and captures her.

 That night, Angela ties the remaining campers together.
 She shows them the body of Barney and forces them to find Marcia in one of the cabins.
 Upon finding Marcia, Greg and Anita are killed by booby traps.
 Angela decides to let Marcia and Tony live but as she tries to leave Angela is stabbed numerous times by Marcia.

 Marcia and Tony summon the police to the camp.
 Angela is taken to the hospital in an ambulance and she stabs a paramedic and a policeman with a syringe.
 When the ambulance driver asks what is going on, Angela replies "Just taking care of business".